Lincoln139/Macro-Mod/README.md

 pip install opencv-python
 pip install pillow

 This also requires a couple of screen shots that are included that you should keep in the same directory as the macro.
+You can login through the gui's with either alex or lincoln in the username page and "macrobot" in the password page.
 Thank you.